linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-6-storage-with-democratic-csi.md

   - homelab
   - storage
-summary: Diving into the depths of Kubernetes storage, then walking through using democratic-csi for NFS and NVMe-oF with Talos Linux.
+summary: Diving into the depths of Kubernetes storage, then walking through using democratic-csi for iSCSI and NFS with Talos Linux.
 ---
 # What's So Hard About Storage?
 There are several questions to answer when deciding how to handle storage for Kubernetes.